ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-02-utsacyber-ctf-linux-2-writeup-eng.md

 ![examplense]({{site.url}}/assets/images/utsalinux2/examplense.png)

 Also, we are using **"io"** library for reading some data from file.
-I picked "/etc/shadow" file for testing that are we able to read root privileged file.
+I picked "/etc/shadow" file to test if we are able to read root privileged file or not.
 If our assumptions are correct, we could be able to do everything on the host.
 Okay, we are going.

 ```nmap --script flag.nse --open 127.0.0.1```